James4Ever0/agi_computer_control/README.md

 ## Development

-In order to get involved in this very project real quick, you need a few commands to help you do the job.
+In order to quickly get involved in this very project, you need a few commands to help you do the job.

 First, you would learn how to get the latest modified directories and files.